ArnabSingha200228/Catch-It-RL/README.md

-# Catch-It-RL: Reinforcement Learning Agent Using DQN
+# Catch-It-RL: Reinforcement Learning Agent Using DQN to play custom game

 ## 📌 Project Overview

-This project explores how a reinforcement learning agent can learn to control a rectangular paddle to catch falling items in a custom 2D environment (`CatchItEnv`).
-The environment and agent are designed and trained using **Deep Q-Learning (DQN)**.
+This project explores how a reinforcement learning agent can learn to play the Catch It 2D game (custom made 2D game).
+The agent is trained using **Deep Q-Networks (DQN)**.

 ---
+## 🎯 The Catch It game Environment
+The **CatchIt** game is a custom-designed 2D game environment where a rectangular catcher object (agent) moves around the screen to catch items that spawn randomly in a field within a specified amount of time.
+The environment provides a discrete action space allowing the catcher to move left, right, up or down, and a continuous observation space that captures both absolute and relative positions of the catcher and the items.
+The game challenges the agent to learn spatial awareness and timing to catch the items efficiently, making it a simple yet effective testbed for reinforcement learning algorithms like DQN.

 ## 🎯 Objective

-- Build a simulated environment where an item falls vertically.
+- Build an environment for simulating the Catch It game.
-- Train an agent to move a paddle left/right to catch the item.
+- Train an agent to move the catcher left/right/up/down to reach the item and catch it.
-- Maximize the agent’s performance using Q-learning with function approximation (neural networks).
+- Maximize the agent’s performance using Q-learning with neural networks as function approximators (DQN).

 ---